r-dube/pickingflowers/tibet.md

 \[TCL3\]: Spoofing the European Parliament.
 The Citizen Lab.
 June 20, 2012.

-\[TCL4\]: Recent Observations in Tibet-Related Information Operations: Advanced Social Engineering for the Distribution of LURK Malware.
+\[TCL4\]: Recent Observations in Tibet-related Information Operations: Advanced Social Engineering for the Distribution of LURK Malware.
 The Citizen Lab.
 July 26, 2012

-\[TCL5\]: APT1’s GLASSES—Watching a Human Rights Organization.
+\[TCL5\]: APT1's GLASSES—Watching a Human Rights Organization.
 The Citizen Lab.
 February 25, 2013.

 \[TCL6\]: Permission to Spy: An Analysis of Android Malware Targeting Tibetans.
 The Citizen Lab.
 April 18, 2013.